regimelab/notebooks/README.md

 # Regime Lab Notebooks

+This is a series of Python notebooks exploring concepts with a long history in the applied math and statistics literature about Gaussian and non-Gaussian processes, stationarity versus non-stationarity, and stochastic regime-switching models.

 Detecting statistical shifts is important for monitoring stability in production data pipelines.
 Regime shifts are additionally a feature of many natural and physical phenomena worth modeling in themselves.

 <p align="center">